ctx/ws-session/README.md

 * Optain the source.

-* Do export S_LIB_FOLDER="/path/to/source" if you dont install to /usr/bin/ws-session.
+* Export S_LIB_FOLDER="/path/to/source" if you dont install to /usr/bin/ws-session.
   In this section the paths in () are the default installation dirs.
 Use /path/to/source if you didn't install.

 * Copy the template (/etc/xdb/ws-session/)ws-session.rc to